tyilo/ineffective_hooker/README.md

 }
 ```

-Using other hooking libraries such as mach_override or [CydiaSubstrate's MSHookFunction](http://www.cydiasubstrate.com/) you would get back a reference to the original function which then must be used inside the replacement function.
+Using other hooking libraries such as mach_override or rd_route you would get back a reference to the original function which then must be used inside the replacement function.

 This is not required (or possible) with ineffecitive_hooker.